XueJiang16/NegLabel/README.md

 Xue Jiang, Feng Liu, Zhen Fang, Hong Chen, Tongliang Liu, Feng Zheng, Bo Han

-Abstract: *Out-of-distribution (OOD) detection aims at identifying samples from unknown classes, playing a crucial role in trustworthy models against errors on unexpected inputs.
-There is extensive research dedicated to exploring OOD detection in the vision modality.
-Vision-language models (VLMs) can leverage both textual and visual information for various multi-modal applications, whereas few OOD detection methods take into account information from the text modality.
-In this paper, we propose a novel post hoc OOD detection method, called NegLabel, which takes a vast number of negative labels from extensive corpus databases.
+Abstract: *In this paper, we propose a novel post hoc OOD detection method, called NegLabel, which takes a vast number of negative labels from extensive corpus databases.
 We design a novel scheme for the OOD score collaborated with negative labels.
 Theoretical analysis helps to understand the mechanism of negative labels.
 Extensive experiments demonstrate that our method NegLabel achieves state-of-the-art performance on various OOD detection benchmarks and generalizes well on multiple VLM architectures.
 Furthermore, our method NegLabel exhibits remarkable robustness against diverse domain shifts.*

 ## Installation